Mineral supplements are more important than ever because modern farming techniques deplete the natural minerals found in the soil.

 - Iodine: Found mostly in the thyroid gland.
 It controls the metabolism rate, aids in forming thyroid hormone, prevents goiter.
 There is some research showing iodine plays a role in preventing atherosclerosis and diseases of the breast.

-Sources: Seafood (animal and vegetable), mushrooms, crops grown near oceans, iodized salt.
+Sources: Seafood (animal and vegetable), mushrooms, crops are grown near oceans, iodized salt.

 Sources: Beans, whole grains, dark leafy greens, organ meats.